 - Crowbar Combatant: Eddie whacks Greer with a crowbar when escaping after the ATF-led raid.

 - Damsel out of Distress: Deconstructed.
 Annette fights off Eddie when he mugs her, but she got herself killed for her efforts.

 - Death by Irony: Sister Peg dealt with mentally unstable homeless people, vicious pimps, and drug addicts on a daily basis, not to mention the various attempts on her life, and the person who (accidentally) kills her?
 A random teenage girl who was aiming at someone else.
 Then again, Sister Peg risking her life and heroically sacrificing herself is very appropriate.

 - Depraved Bisexual: Peter Bronson is said to be a gay man and is even presented having few Camp Gay stereotypes.
 He also raped Annette Fox.

-- Did Not Think This Through: Greer gives a handgun to Eddie without considering the fact that the latter has been a felon most of his life.
+- Didn't Think This Through: Greer gives a handgun to Eddie without considering the fact that the latter has been a felon most of his life.

 - Downer Beginning: The episode opens with Annette Fox's murder.

 - Downer Ending: The episode ends with Elliot having to shoot Jenna down after she went on a shooting spree inside the precinct.

 - End of an Age: This episode is dubbed by many as the end of the "classic" SVU run, and for good reason.
 Original cast member Christopher Meloni (Elliot Stabler) departs the show after this episode, and ditto Season 2 addition B.D.
 Wong (George Huang).
 It also features the death of long-time (circa Season 3) Recurring Character Sister Peg.
 And while they didn't appear this episode, this season in general closes with the final appearances to date of the show's resident judges Lena Petrovsky and Elizabeth Donnelly.

 - There are a few casual dialogues remarking how easily guns can be acquired in the U.S.